-The unit energizes the boiler pump contacts (dry) when it receives a call for heat.
+The controller in the unit energizes the pump contacts when it receives a call for heat.
 Once the call for heat is satisfied, the pump will remain on for the defined pump overrun time.

-The contacts for the system and DHW pump are dry contacts.
-Appropriate voltage must be supplied to the system and DHW pumps or relay controlling the pumps for proper operation.
+The Boiler Pump terminals (TB5 - max 7.4 FLA) are fed by 120V (violet wire) internally from the main power feed.
+The System and DHW contacts are dry contacts.
+Appropriate voltage must be supplied to the System and DHW pumps for proper operation.